 The nlrx package provides tools to setup and execute NetLogo simulations from R. NetLogo is a free, open-source and cross-platform modelling environment for simulating natural and social phenomena.
-NetLogo focusses on implementation of agent-based and spatially explicit simulation models, although system dynamics models are supported as well.
+NetLogo focuses on implementation of agent-based and spatially explicit simulation models, although system dynamics models are supported as well.
 NetLogo is developed and maintained at the Center for Connected Learning and Computer-Based Modeling, Northwestern University, Evanston, IL.
 More details on NetLogo itself are available online: NetLogo online documentation

 NetLogo comes with the built-in experiment tool Behavior Space that allows to setup and execute model simulations with different settings and parameter variations and to collect model output.
 This experiment tool can be executed via command line in combination with an XML file that contains the experiment specifications, such as runtime, variables, output measurements, stop conditions, and more.
 One limitation of Behavior Space is, that it only supports full-factorial parameter designs, which may not be appropriate for complex model analyses.
 Furthermore, Behavior Space experiment specifications are stored within the NetLogo file and are not easily accessible from R. However, in many cases it is useful to store such specifications along with the model output and analyses results in order to enable fully reproducible model analyses.